Mill Creek MetroParks, AFSCME reach three-year deal

 For 2019, union members’ wages range from $16.31 for a beginning maintenance person to $21.97 for a skilled maintenance person at the highest rate.

-Although the contract is not effective until April 1, 2019, employees will begin to receive their increased wages starting Jan.
+Although the contract is not effective until April 1, 2019, employees will begin receiving their increased wages starting Jan.
 1.

 “I think the negotiators did a great job on that contract.
 Reading over it, it looks very fair to both sides,” said parks commissioner Thomas Frost.